Choosing Between Web Search API and Web Discovery API: Which One Fits Your Needs?

 Search Web Feature

-Web Searcher API and the Web Exploration API offer a similar feature known as "Search Web."
+Both the Web Searcher API and the Web Exploration API offer a similar feature known as "Search Web."
 This feature allows users to perform targeted searches on the Internet by specifying keywords.
 The implementation of this feature is straightforward: users must indicate a keyword in the parameter, and they can also specify an optional parameter to limit the number of search results returned.

-Web Searcher API, the response structure includes fields such as:
+For the Web Searcher API, the response structure includes fields such as:

 {